-You can request this type of order from a local law enforcement officer when you need immediate protection and the court is closed.
+You can request an emergency protection from abuse order from a local law enforcement officer when you need immediate protection and the court is closed.
 The order would be signed by a district court judge who is on call.
 The judge must believe there is an immediate and present danger of abuse to you or your minor child.
 The emergency order is valid only until 5 pm on the next business day that the courthouse is open.
-You can then apply for a protection from abuse order at the courthouse on that day (the next day that the court is open).1
+You can then apply for a protection from abuse order at the courthouse before it expires.1

-You can file for a temporary ex parte order when you file your petition for a protection from abuse order in district court.
-This type of order can be granted without prior notice to the abuser and without the abuser appearing in court.
-If a judge finds that you or your family are in immediate danger, s/he can grant a temporary ex parte order, which will last until your final hearing that will usually take place within 21 days.2
+You can file for a temporary ex parte protection from abuse order when you file your petition for a protection from abuse order in district court.
+It can be granted without prior notice to the abuser and without the abuser appearing in court if a judge finds that you or your family are in immediate danger.
+It will last until your final hearing, which usually takes place within 21 days.2

 1 Kan.
 Stat. § 60-3105(a), (b)